Route: X58, Rochdale to Halifax

 “No, you wanted the coach behind us for that,” conveniently forgetting that he’d checked our tickets when we boarded at Manchester Victoria.
 “You’ll have to go back to Rochdale and try from there.”

-Back to the present day, the bus gains altitude up Stormer Hill and onto Blackstone Edge.
+Back to the present day, the bus leaves Littleborough behind, rapidly gaining altitude up Stormer Hill and onto Blackstone Edge.
 It is completely desolate up here on an overcast day like this, with the turbines of Crook Hill Wind Farm being engulfed by huge clumps of cloud which drift across the landscape.
-It’s just us, endless tufts of hardy grass and a few lapwings spiralling above it for company.
+It’s just us, endless tufts of hardy grass and a few lapwings spiralling above for company.

-I love a bit of telly spotting, so when The White House (a pub, not the other one) came up in a scene during Happy Valley, I nearly leapt out of my seat.
+I love a bit of telly spotting, so when The White House pub came up in a scene during Happy Valley, I nearly leapt out of my seat.
 Funnily enough, that’s exactly what the driver does when we stop outside it.
-Does he need a quick comfort break?
-No, he’s striding purposefully down the aisle towards us.
+He opens his cab and strides purposefully down the aisle towards us.

 “That’s alright,” I reply, half expecting that we’d have been pulled up for using our Greater Manchester day ticket back in Rochdale anyway.
 “Can we have two Metro tickets, please?”

-The WY Metro ticket is a bargain for the day-tripper.
-As the name implies, it can take you on any bus in West Yorkshire and a bit beyond if the driver isn’t too fussy about county borders, and although it’s not as large an area as Lancashire, its network is much more intertwined and frequent than that back across the other side of the tops.
+At £6.50, the WY Metro ticket is a bargain for the day-tripper.
+As the name implies, it will take you on any bus in West Yorkshire and a bit beyond if the driver isn’t too fussy about county borders, and although it’s not as large an area as Lancashire, its network is much more intertwined and frequent than that back across the other side of the tops.

 New tickets safely bagged, the X58 freewheels downhill from the summit towards Ripponden.
 We’ve covered this short stretch before on the 901 bus from Huddersfield to Hebden Bridge, but the views over the dam separating Baitings and Ryburn reservoirs are no less spectacular in the persistent drizzle.